very pleased to have teamed up with Tom Edwards in the USA to

 large club like ours.

-of us who do not work in 1:1 scale!) rail freight movements.
+for those of us who do not work in 1:1 scale!) rail freight

-in their respective locations and generates freight tasks using specific
+outbound) in their respective locations and generates freight

-our gear at the end of a session and simply begin where
+pack up our gear at the end of a session and simply begin where

 Just like in the real world, some members can be a “railfan”

-mixed through freight on the mainline whilst someone else is “switching”
+or mixed through freight on the mainline whilst someone else

 You can see more information on STS here

 and, of course, you are more than welcome to ask for an invitation